chayleaf/notnft/README.md

   rulesets.
 Also, you can quickly apply small commands via `nft -j '{"nftables":[ ...your rules here ]}'`.
 You can't currently do this via `networking.nftables`.
+- Q: How to use this in my config?
+- A: Add this flake's `nixosModules.default` output, and then either use `config.notnft` or the module argument `notnft`.

 ## Example using the "fancy" DSL